Jameshangyu/shopping_django/report.md

 we need to modify the settings.py file in the mysite app, to include 'shop' content in the section of 'INSTALLED_APPS'.

+Now We will use Faker to generate some random content.
+Install Faker by next command.

+         pip install Faker